App version: 0.1.0

 Financing Options for Finishing Your Basement

-When it comes to loans to finish basements, there are multiple options available.
+When it comes to home improvement loans, there are multiple options available.
 Here are the pros and cons of five of the most popular basement finishing financing options.

 1. FHA 203(k) Loans

 These government-backed loans combine a mortgage and renovation in one loan.
 You can use them to purchase (or refinance) a home and to do renovation work.
 The funds for the renovation are placed in a separate account the borrower can use as the project proceeds.You get an FHA 203(k) loan from a bank, credit union, or other lender.
 Not all lenders offer these loans, so look for one that does.
-The eligibility requirements can be rigorous — a lot of paperwork is needed, including a renovation proposal and estimate of costs.
-And the approval process may be lengthy.
+The eligibility requirements can be rigorous — extensive paperwork is needed, including a renovation proposal and estimate of costs, and the approval process may be lengthy.
 But if you can wait a bit to start your basement project, you may want to consider this option.

 Pros of FHA 203(k) LoansCons of FHA 203(k) Loans